 - Nerolidol: may enhance the effects of other compounds

-Each of these cannabis terpenes have many potential beneficial effects individually, but the entourage effect is what happens when they are used together, and in conjunction with cannabinoids such as CBD.
-Although research is still ongoing into how effective many of these terpenes are, the theory of the entourage effect has been around for many years.
+Each of these cannabis terpenes have many potential beneficial effects individually.
+However, the entourage effect happens when they are used together, and in conjunction with cannabinoids such as CBD.
+Although hemp and cannabis research regarding the efficacy of terpenes is still ongoing, the theory of the cannabis entourage effect has been around for many years.

 Over 20 Years of Research

 Dr. Raphael Mechoulam and Dr. Shimon Ben-Shabat are the two scientists credited with understanding what would later become known as the entourage effect.
 Dr. Mechoulam had previously discovered that the human body produces cannabinoids, which work with cannabinoid receptors in what we now refer to as the endocannabinoid system (ECS).
 The ECS deals with achieving homeostasis,or a state of balance within the body and many other therapeutic effects.
-The ECS is particularly associated with:
+The ECS is known for its impact on:

 In 1998, Ben-Shabat and Mechoulam theorized that cannabinoids would bind better to our CBD receptors when used in synergy with the fatty acids also found in cannabis.
 Research into this has been ongoing, and in 2009 Dr. Gudrun Ulrich-Merzenich and Professor Hildebert Wagner expanded upon the entourage effect theory to describe exactly what it meant: